22 Sep Book Review: All Who Go Do Not Return, by Shulem Deen

 As someone who has left the Hasidic community and continues to be fascinated by how much nuance this insular community hides, I’m especially interested in literature that comes from insiders – and often, of course, they will have the bias of those who left.
 I read this book at about the time of its initial release, but didn’t analyze it too closely.
 Now, after some time and having heard many people base their knowledge of the Hasidic community on this book, I thought it’s time for a second, more critical look.

-When I reread Deen’s book, I can still see the bright spots; especially in the scene describing his engagement.
+When I reread Deen’s book, All Who Go Do Not Return, I can still see the bright spots; especially in the scene describing his engagement.
 It’s warm, it’s funny, it’s real.
 Deen isn’t hiding any ghosts there – as far as I know – so he is able to portray an engagement that is original, humorous, human.
 There are several such isolated scenes that capture Hasidic life, and they speak to his potential.
 Deen isn’t an author of great insights but he is able to frame a sentence so that reading it is a pleasure; and small details effortlessly bring the scene to life.

 But the book isn’t what it could have been, because in addition to being a memoir about leaving Hasidism, it is also a dance around Deen’s demons.
 Chimamanda Ngozi Adichie, the Nigerian author of “Americana”, once described one memoir as “a well-written act of image-making”.
 Adichie sees through the memoirist whose slick honesty is there to disarm, whose self-criticism is calculated to deflect.